 Several commercially available endonucleases used for DNA removal in bioprocessing originate from Serratia marcescens.
 These nucleases do not perform optimally at the physiological conditions found in cell media, nor do they tolerate high salt concentrations.
 The conditions in many conventional viral vector manufacturing processes, inhibits the activity of the nucleases.
 To compensate for the loss of activity, a possible solution is to adapt the workflow to the nuclease (e.g by introducing a desalting step), or to increase the amount of nuclease used.
 By instead using nucleases that are tailor made for viral bioprocessing, this can result in a less expensive and more efficient process.

 SAN High Quality® is the ultimate solution for efficient removal of nucleic acids in high-salt manufacturing and bioprocessing workflows.
 This non-specific endonuclease has optimum activity at salt concentrations between 400 – 600 mM, allowing significant improvements in efficiency and yield.
-A small-scale protocol using this approach in AAV production has been published.
 SAN High Quality is also used to eliminate exogenous DNA contamination for in-process qPCR titer measurements.
 Following the efficient contamination clearance, the nuclease can easily be inactivated at PCR-friendly conditions.
 Viral DNA is protected by capsids, and remains intact also after the viral lysis.